DutchDjangoAssociation/django-sprint/flyer.md

 sprint every year.
 You can follow us (the Dutch Django Association) on DjangoVereniging.nl, Meetup.com and Twitter.

-Much has happend to Django since our last sprint back in November, that was organized a day after the successful *Django: Under The Hood* conference.
+A lot happend to Django since our last sprint back in November, that was organized a day after the successful *Django: Under The Hood* conference.